How to Bid a Remodeling Construction Contract

 Further down the line, construction bidding software can also help you make quick changes to the job.
-Did your client decide she wanted different countertops or floors?
+Perhaps the client changed their mind about countertops or tile.
+These changes are easier to calculate when using bidding software.
 Changing the estimate is a click away instead of needing to repurpose the entire proposal.

 Make Sure You Will Make a Profit

 Know what it will cost you to complete the job.
 This includes not only the material and labor costs but overhead expenses as well.
 Homeowners expect contractors to charge 10% for overhead and 10% profit.